mozilla/id-specs/browserid/index.md

 * the identity address being provisioned, e.g. `alice@example.com`
 * security level of the session (user's own computer, shared computer, public computer, ...)
-* whether the authentication workflow has been invoked yet for this provisioning workflow (initially <tt>false</tt>).
+* whether the authentication workflow has been invoked yet for this provisioning workflow (initially `false`).

 We denote these `CONTEXT.identity`, `CONTEXT.securityLevel`, and `CONTEXT.authenticationDone`.